ZainabEid/InstagramZ/README.md

     - posts image fits in square
     - Edit profile's data and add posts according to policy
     - Edit profile image and default profile image
-    -
+    - following and unfollowing users and count them
+    - home page contains posts of following users

 # Up comming functionality:
-    - edit the profile image
+    - delete posts
+    - sending mails to registered users
     - searching for users
-    - following users

 # How to test the functionality :
     * setting: